The Small Business Restructure Regime

 So to make this part crystal clear – if your only significant debt is to the ATO, then they are the sole creditor in the plan and the only party who will need to agree to it.

 Once the proposal has been accepted, the plan is then put into place.
 The restructuring practitioner is responsible for ensuring debt payments are made according to the agreed plan and that everything is being lawfully adhered to.
+This not only streamlines business reporting but also ensures that the restructuring adheres to regulatory compliance and government mandates.
+By leveraging the SBR compliance system, small businesses can enhance operational efficiency and maintain financial transparency throughout the process.

 What do you need to do?